akshan-main/data557project/Blogs/Blog 3 - Exploring Gender Bias in University Promotions.md

 While **promotion timelines seem equitable**, the **disparity in salary increases raises important concerns**.
 Over time, this can **contribute to long-term pay gaps**, affecting financial stability and career progression.

 This analysis highlights the need for **greater transparency in salary policies within academia**, ensuring that faculty members are compensated fairly, regardless of gender.

+Stay tuned for our next blog post, where we will delve into the process of transforming raw data into insightful visuals.
+We will explore various data visualization techniques and tools that can help uncover hidden patterns and trends, making complex data more accessible and understandable.
+Don't miss it!